Bjorn-Strom/Holiday/article.md

 You can use it for fullstack development and easily share code between the front and back end.
 Lets take a look at Fable remoting, a really interesting way of doing this.

+This is how Fable remoting is described on its [github page](https://github.com/Zaid-Ajaj/Fable.Remoting).
+>[...] it abstracts away Http and Json and lets you think of your client-server interactions only in terms of pure stateless functions that are statically checked at compile-time

+Basicly what this means is that you don´t have to deal with HTTP calls, serializing or deserializing models, you just have to deal with functions.

 I will assume some familiarity with F# and MVU.
 I will, however, add some great F# resources at the bottom of this article.

-We will scaffold the project with [Safe-Stack](https://safe-stack.github.io/).
+We will scaffold the project with [SAFE-Stack](https://safe-stack.github.io/).
 This will give us a fullstack project that has a nice and simple todo list set up with fable remoting, this todo list is what we will be editing.

-Safe-stack sets us up with a file, `shared.fs`, where the code shared between client and server lives.
+Our project has an assortment of files.
+One of them `shared.fs` is where the code shared between client and server lives.
 Lets take a look at it.

 The very first thing in this file is the record defining our todo type.
 ```fsharp